MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 ## Create a website with an enhanced data model

-You can create a new site using Power Pages home page with the new data model once it is enabled for an environment.
+You can create a new site using Power Pages home page with the new data model once it's enabled for an environment.

 > [!NOTE]
 > The new site will be created using the new data model only if it is supported by the selected template.
 Currently, only the [Blank template](../templates/blank.md) supports the new data model.